 If you're new to the profession, you might be a little confused about the difference between an electrode and a filler rod.
 In stick welding, the filler rod and the electrode are one and the same.
-Electricity supplied by the machine energizes the rod, which is attached to a metal clamp.
-The tip of the rod proceeds to melt into the molten pool created in the base metal.
+Electricity supplied by a welding machine energizes the rod, which is attached to a metal clamp.
+The tip of the rod proceeds to melt into the molten pool generated in the joint the base metal.
 In oxy-fuel or TIG welding, however, the welder holds the filler rod in a separate hand.
 In this process, a gas torch produces a hot fire that melts the rod tip as both intersect at the joint of the object.
-In MIG welding, a spool of energized wire is fed by a gun.
+In MIG welding, a spool of wire is fed by a gun.
 In this process the wire is heated by the electricity and melts at the tip into the molten pool.
 The wirefeed continues feeding more wire until the welder releases the trigger.

 (If you're still confused, take a moment to read about welding processes in the Skills to Learn section.)

 Stick Electrode Classification